The S.S.

 the Rhône department

-our morning with a guided walking tour weaving through Vieux Lyon through a warren
+Our morning begins with a guided walking tour weaving through Vieux Lyon through a warren

 of cobblestone streets, exploring the secret passageways called Traboules.
 During the 19th century these passages